aryan9867bar/RTCBridge/README.md

 ---

 ## System Design
 The application uses WebRTC for establishing peer-to-peer communication.
 A Spring Boot server acts as the signaling server to exchange metadata between peers (SDP and ICE candidates) using WebSockets.

-**Diagram</h3>
+### Diagram
-<p>Below is the system design diagram illustrating the flow of the application:</p>
+Below is the system design diagram illustrating the flow of the application:

 <img src="systemDesign.png" alt="System Design Diagram" style="max-width:100%; height:auto;">

 ---